12 Common Truck Driver Interview Questions And Answers

 I have been fortunate enough to travel to different cities all over the United States and have met a lot of wonderful people from different walks of life, which has made my job even more gratifying since I love networking”.

 2) Why Have You Pursued A Career In Truck Driving?

-Example answer – “I have always been a driving enthusiast and love being on the road.
-I’ve always been passionate about trucking because it can give me the option to explore different sights and meet different types of people.
-Training to be a truck driver would provide me the opportunity to fulfill my passion this moment.
+“I have always been a driving enthusiast and love being on the road.
+I’ve always been passionate about trucking because it allows me to explore different sights and meet different types of people.
+Training to be a truck driver would allow me to fulfill my passion at this moment.
 Not to mention, with the current demand increasing for more truck drivers, this profession allows for greater scope in terms of future job prospects within the industry, such as going into management or becoming a trainer.
-This is something I aspire to transition into further down in my career hopefully”.
+This is something I aspire to transition into further down in my career, hopefully”.

 3) What Skills And Competencies Do You Have Which Will Make You An Ideal Choice For This Truck Driving Role?

 Truck driving is indeed a very demanding profession, requiring expertise in a range of skills and competencies, including; having excellent communication skills, the ability to follow directions and use maps, the ability to network, possessing impeccable time management skills, being an excellent driver, paying attention to detail when filling out reports, being a team player, possessing knowledge of traffic/road rules, having excellent analytical – decision-making skills, and having knowledge of loading/ unloading procedures as well vehicle maintenance procedures.